Matthieu-Arn/BookwormBurrow/README.md

 <h1 align="center">Bookworm Burrow</h1>
 <br>
 The page is deployed here: https://bookwormburrow-1107f1b88f25.herokuapp.com/ <br>
-The project board is available at: https://github.com/users/Matthieu-Arn/projects/7 <br><br>
+The project board is available at: https://github.com/users/Matthieu-Arn/projects/7 <br>
+Credentials for the Superuser: <br>
+     - Username: TheHeadBookworm / Password: G7x#pV9Q
+<br><br>

 **Bookworm Burrow** is a meeting place for avid book readers looking for their next read! <br>
 The site offers a curated list of titles for which a full book profile is available (summary, genre, publication details, a short biography of the author).
 All site users can browse the available titles and read the reviews left by registered users under each individual book profile. <br>